 - Inter-firm comparison of an operating ratio is to be made as it will help in comparing the efficiency of two companies in the same industry.
 Norms differ from industry to industry.
 Thus, a high ratio for a particular industry may not be the case for another industry.

 - One of the limitations of this ratio is that it does not consider debt and interest payments.
 In other words, this ratio is not affected by the capital structure of the company.
-Thus, two companies, say the first one is debt-free and the other one is highly leveraged, will have the same operating ratio if their operating expenses are the same.
+Thus, two companies, say the first one is debt-free, and the other one is highly leveraged, will have the same operating ratio if their operating expenses are the same.
 Thus, while carrying out analysis, the debt-equity ratio has to be used in conjunction with the operating ratio.

-This has been a guide to Operating Ratio Formula.
-Here we discuss the formula to calculate operating ratio along with examples and downloadable excel template.
+This article has been a guide to Operating Ratio Formula.
+Here we discuss the formula to calculate operating ratio along with examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –